RohitMenon120192/portfolio/README.md

 ***Imapct***

 In my role at Xdroid Prototyping Technologies LLP, I gained a diverse skill set that encompasses various facets of engineering and project management.
-Primarily focused on research and development, my expertise expanded in manufacturing engineering, design for manufacturing, and rapid prototyping.
-I excelled in hardware engineering and was adept at reverse engineering, employing modeling and simulation techniques to optimize processes.
+Primarily focused on research and development, **my expertise expanded in manufacturing engineering, design for manufacturing, and rapid prototyping.** I excelled in **hardware engineering and was adept at reverse engineering, employing modeling and simulation techniques** to optimize processes.

-Throughout my tenure, I honed my skills in industrial design, geometric dimensioning and tolerancing, and troubleshooting, leveraging analytical abilities to resolve complex issues.
+Throughout my tenure, I honed my skills in **industrial design**, **geometric dimensioning** and **tolerancing**, and **troubleshooting**, leveraging analytical abilities to resolve complex issues.
 Effective communication and a strong aptitude for teamwork were integral to my success, fostering an environment of continuous improvement and enabling efficient problem–solving

 I specialized in prototyping and excelled in both technical and commercial documentation.
 Additionally, my proficiency in programming languages such as Python and C significantly contributed to enhancing productivity and automating processes.
 Proficiency in software like Ultimaker Cura and Autodesk Inventor streamlined our design and manufacturing workflows, ensuring precision and quality in our projects